flodolo/tmx_maker/README.md

 # tmx_maker

 Script used in Transvision to extract strings from a Mozilla l10n repository in a PHP array.
+This script should be run within a *virtualenv* with the requirements installed.

 Syntax
 ```